-The 2019 results for the Company Financial Goals are set forth in the table above under the heading "Results for 2019 Company and Segment Financial Goals."
-The Compensation Committee determined that this goal was met and approved a payout at target based on: a) the migration of our customers to the Company's standard system; b) the launch of high volume self-service capabilities within our provider and patient products that reduced calls to the Company's contact center, decreased paper mailings to customers and optimized the patient experience in the Company's patient service centers; and c) implementation of a modernized module that incorporates automatic data entrylvalidation, image retrieval/display, and Alpatient experience in the Company's patient service centers, and of implementation of a independent of a misconiacy and the implementation of marketing cloud technology that consolidated patient contact data and the associated launch of patient engagement campaigns, including clinical trial recruitment activities; and b) the successful modernization of a number of systems that facilitated the achievement of goals outlined within the Company's capital expenditure proposals.
+(1) The 2019 results for the Company Financial Goals are set forth in the table above under the heading "Results for 2019 Company and Segment Financial Goals."

+(2) The Compensation Committee determined that this goal was met and approved a payout at target based on: a) the migration of our customers to the Company's standard system; b) the launch of high volume self-service capabilities within our provider and patient products that reduced calls to the Company's contact center, decreased paper mailings to customers and optimized the patient experience in the Company's patient service centers; and c) implementation of a modernized module that incorporates automatic data entry/validation, image retrieval/display, and Al-based document recognition.

+(3) The Compensation Committee determined that this goal was met and approved a payout at target based on: a) the implementation of marketing cloud technology that consolidated patient contact data and the associated launch of patient engagement campaigns, including clinical trial recruitment activities; and b) the successful modernization of a number of systems that facilitated the achievement of goals outlined within the Company's capital expenditure proposals.